 Global Partnerships: Our Projects

-MSH is hosting the Secretariat for the Civil Society Engagement Mechanism for UHC2030 (CSEM), the civil society constituent of the UHC2030 International Health Partnership (UHC2030).
-The objectives of CSEM are to raise civil society voices to ensure that policies and programs for universal health coverage (UHC) are inclusive and equitable, with systematic attention to the most marginalized and vulnerable populations so that no one is left behind.
+MSH and WACI Health—an African regional advocacy organization—co-hosts the UHC2030 Civil Society Engagement Mechanism (CSEM), the civil society constituent of the UHC2030 International Health Partnership (UHC2030).
+The objectives of CSEM are to raise civil society voices to ensure that policies and programs for universal health coverage (UHC) are inclusive and equitabl